topling/toplingdb/README.md

 ## ToplingDB Components
 With SidePlugin mechanics, plugins/components can be physically seperated from core toplingdb
-1. Compiled to a seperated dynamic lib and loaded at runtime
+1. Can be compiled to a seperated dynamic lib and loaded at runtime
 2. User code need not any changes, just change json/yaml files
 3. Topling's non-open-source enterprise plugins/components are delivered in this way